robmasocco/AOS-TAG/ideas.md

     - Check instance pointer, eventually exit.
     - Check permissions if required (flag), eventually exit.
     - Acquire instance awake_all mutex.
-    - Acquire instance condition spinlock as writer.
+    - Acquire instance condition spinlock.
     - Atomically read and flip the current *condition selector* from the instance condition struct.
 Save the previous value.
     - Reset the new condition value to 0x0.
     - **MEMORY FENCE**
-    - Release instance condition spinlock as writer.
+    - Release instance condition spinlock.
     - Set the now "old" global condition to 0x1.
     - **STORE FENCE** (One can never be too sure.)
     - For each level in the instance: